These terms and conditions apply to:

-The customer must ensure that personal data is processed in accordance with all applicable laws and regulations, in particular Directive 95/46/EC on the protection of individuals with regard to the processing of personal data and on the free movement of such data, and, as from 25 May 2018, Regulation (EU) 2016/679 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data repealing Directive 95/46/EC (General Data Protection Regulation).
+The customer must ensure that personal data is processed in accordance with all applicable laws and regulations, in particular Regulation (EU) 2016/679 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data repealing Directive 95/46/EC (General Data Protection Regulation).

-12.1 The EPO reserves the right to amend these terms and conditions at any time.
-It will inform subscription holders of any such amendments by email.
+9.1 The EPO reserves the right to amend these terms and conditions at any time.

 Should a clause of the contract be or become invalid, the remainder of the contract remains in force.
 The invalid clause must be replaced by a valid clause coming closest to achieving the object and purpose of the invalid clause.